LARP: Learner-Agnostic Robust Data Prefiltering: Related work

-\paragraph{Data moderation} A large body of literature studies methods for data quality control and moderation for ML data obtained via crowdsourcing \cite{lease2011quality, awasthi2017efficient, vaughan2018making, sheng2019machine}.
-These works study specific models of data contamination, e.g. label noise, and develop techniques for data filtering with provable guarantees on the resulting data quality.
-Unlike these works, we only adopt limited assumptions on the type of corruption and seek to certify the quality of downstream learners directly.
+\paragraph{Data moderation} A large body of literature studies methods for data quality control and moderation for ML data obtained via crowdsourcing \citep{lease2011quality, awasthi2017efficient, vaughan2018making, sheng2019machine}.
+These works study specific models of data contamination, e.g., label noise, and develop techniques for data filtering with provable guarantees on the resulting data quality.
+Unlike these works, we only adopt limited assumptions on the type of corruption and seek to certify the quality of downstream learned models directly.

-Another line of work studies the impact of data moderation in the context of human learning and disinformation \cite{haghtalab2021belief, dwork2024content, huleihel2024mathematical}.
+Another line of work studies the impact of data moderation in the context of human learning and disinformation \citep{haghtalab2021belief, dwork2024content, huleihel2024mathematical}.
 The social implications in such settings lead to many orthogonal considerations for moderators, in particular designing appropriate models of human learning, reducing polarization and diversity of the provided information.
-In contrast, we focus protecting the accuracy of downstream learning algorithms despite corrupted data.
+In contrast, we focus on protecting the accuracy of downstream learning algorithms in the presence of corrupted data.

 \paragraph{Fragmented learning pipelines} Our work is motivated by the increasing availability of open-access datasets for training, which necessitates their preprocessing and preparation for public use.
-This is an example of the increasing \textit{fragmentation} of modern learning pipelines, as multiple stakeholders become involved in one or more stages of the ML pipeline, including data gathering, preprocessing, training and deployment.
-In particular, several works have focused on interactions between data providers and model creators in ML.
-Data delegation and valuation have been studied by \cite{chen2022selling, saig2023delegated, ananthakrishnan2024delegating} with the goal of developing appropriate contract theory and fair remuneration methods for outsourcing data-related tasks.
-Other works consider strategic interactions between foundation model creators and entities performing fine-tuning \cite{laufer2024fine}.
-Our work studies a concrete form of pipeline fragmentation, in which data preprocessing is performed independently of model training.
-We adopt the perspective of the data moderator, tasked with filtering corrupted data to ensure downstream learner robustness.
+This is an example of the increasing \textit{fragmentation} of modern learning pipelines, as multiple stakeholders become involved in one or more stages, including data gathering, preprocessing, training and deployment.
+Several works focus on the interactions between data providers and model creators in ML.
+Data delegation and valuation have been studied by \cite{chen2022selling, saig2023delegated, ananthakrishnan2024delegating}, with the aim of developing appropriate contract theory and fair remuneration methods for outsourcing data-related tasks.
+Other works consider strategic interactions between foundation model creators and entities performing fine-tuning \citep{laufer2024fine}.
+Our work addresses a concrete form of pipeline fragmentation where data preprocessing is performed independently of model training.
+We adopt the perspective of a data moderator tasked with ensuring downstream robustness.